Alberta Highway 1: 16th Avenue

-Calgary to Saskatchewan border
+Calgary to Saskatchewan

 Upon exiting Calgary, Highway 1 is maintained by Alberta Transportation for 273 km until it reaches the City of Medicine Hat.
 This segment of the highway generally travels in a southeast direction through the rural municipalities of Rocky View County, Wheatland County, the County of Newell, and Cypress County.
-For urban communities, this segment passes through the City of Chestermere and the Town of Strathmore, by the Town of Bassano, the City of Brooks, and the Hamlet of Suffield, and through the Town of Redcliff.
-Chestermere Boulevard (formerly Highway 1A), the original Highway 1 from Calgary to Chestermere, is an alternate route to initial portion of this segment of Highway 1.
+The speed limit on the highway east of Calgary is mostly 110 km/h except in Medicine Hat and Strathmore.